Healing nervous system – Fear of Abandonment Series: PART 3

-→ Part One: Why You’re Afraid You’ll Be Left Alone
+→ Part One: Why I Fear Being Alone

 If you’ve been learning all the theory yet still react the same way, you know this truth in your bones: awareness doesn’t create access to change.

-Understanding why you fear abandonment is important but healing at the root, that is nervous system healing, is what creates lasting transformation.
+Understanding why you fear abandonment is important but healing at the root, true nervous system healing, creates lasting transformation.

 The nervous system can’t be talked out of fear.
 We can’t mindset our way out of panic.